 Once you can identify the difference between a copywriter and a content writer, your business’ message and sales can begin to take off.
 You can spearhead your campaigns with accuracy and more cost-effectiveness.
 Without them, this can sometimes be harder than it would first appear.
 The work of a copywriter and a content writer are not kept in individual silos, never to mingle.
 Misunderstanding often happens as their roles tend to overlap.

 Let’s peer through the fog and discover where one role starts and the other ends.

 In the most simple of terms, it is the purpose of a copywriter that distinguishes their role.
 The endgame of a copywriter is to drive the reader or listener to a defined point, to be able to make a decision.
 This is usually in regards to sales of your product or service.

-With persuasive words, their language, the structure of their copy (yes, they write copy, a word originally meaning reproduction or written record; the clue is in the name), they carefully steer you towards a specific goal.
-This might be to download a report, buy their products or services, join a select membership group.
+With persuasive words, their language, and the structure of their copy (yes, they write copy, a word originally meaning reproduction or written record; the clue is in the name), they carefully steer you towards a specific goal.
+This might be to download a report, buy their products or services, or join a select membership group.

 What Makes a Copywriter Good?

 A successful copywriter writes shorter, punchy posts.
 Their goals are usually short-term; minimum effort for maximum reward.
 They will write in easy to understand language.
 It will be conversational, everyday terms that we can all feel comfortable with.

 Their copy is clear and expresses complicated ideas simply.
 They will tell a story allowing you to engage with it and warm towards their brand emotionally.
 They will make even the dullest of topics appear exciting.